 Concurrency in Project Reactor with Scheduler

 Usually, we write Reactive applications that will run on the main thread but there are cases where we need to use multithread.
 For example, after receiving an item from the Publisher, the Consumer needs to process something different from that data item.
-That manipulation, we can run on another thread to increase performance.
+With that manipulation, we can run on another thread to increase performance.
 In Project Reactor, to use multithread we can use the Scheduler object.
-How is it in details?
+How is it in detail?
 Let’s find out in this tutorial.

 First, I will create a new Maven project as an example: